luigiberrettini/NLog.Targets.Syslog/README.md

 ## Configuration
 To use NLog Syslog simply download the [NLog.Targets.Syslog NuGet package](https://www.nuget.org/packages/NLog.Targets.Syslog/), then use as you would any NLog target.

+Since this targets take advantage of [.NET Task Parallel Library](https://msdn.microsoft.com/en-us/library/dd460717.aspx) to work in an asynchronous and concurrent way, there is no need to use NLog **AsyncWrapper**.

 Below is a sample NLog.config file:

 ```xml